LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 16 - View the active parking list and stop parking.md

 ]
 ```

-And we can format the data in the same fashion we did in previous lesson. `price_per_hour` and `total_price` is formatted using `toFixed()` method after division.
+And we can format the data in the same fashion we did in the previous lesson. `price_per_hour` and `total_price` is formatted using the `toFixed()` method after division.

 ```js
 {{ (parking.zone.price_per_hour / 100).toFixed(2) }}
 {{ (parking.total_price / 100).toFixed(2) }}
 ```

-To update data in "real time" when we have this page open, we can use `setInterval()` function to poll server let's say every 3 seconds.
+To update data in "real-time" when we have this page open, we can use the `setInterval()` function to poll the server let's say every 3 seconds.

 ```js
 store.getActiveParkings();